-From my studio in Perthshire, Scotland I supply images for books and magazines and a wide range of commercial products including wall art, fabrics, giftware, greeting cards, stationery and packaging.
+From my studio in Perthshire, Scotland I supply images for a wide range of commercial products including wall art, fabrics, giftware, greeting cards, stationery and packaging.

 Artwork commissioned from several top greeting card publishers, including Noel Tatt, Nigel Quiney and Otter House, forms another strand of my day-to-day workload.